adrihans/Decoding_NER_Biases/docs/index.md

 |Glove| Stanford |California|
 |roberta-base|huggingface|New York|

-The three best results are obtained for three states the companies or universities developping the datasets come from.
+The three best results are obtained for three states the companies or universities developing the datasets come from.
 Moreover, over the 15 best results - of the average score - 6 (California, New York, Pennsylvania, New Jersey, Massachusetts, Georgia) of the 7 states the datasets come from are present, with only Colorado missing.

 |![avg score state](images/results/15_rank_us_state_avg.JPG)|
 |:--:|
 |*15 best average scores on US states*|

 We feel that this is quite remarkable, because yes, the texts the datasets were built on come from various places (wikipedia articles for instance), but a NLP dataset is not only made of texts - especially when we talk about NER processes - but it is also made of labels.
 We could then argue - and actually that's the all point of this paper - that people labelling the datasets have a great influence on possible biases.

 Yet, one could say that these states are also the most influent ones traditionally.
 Thus, secondly, we wanted to check wether or not those results were correlated with state wealth.
 This was encouraged considering our hypothesis, but also by the fact California and New York where the states with the best results.
 Moreover, we could find some similarities with this kind of map([^source_map]):  This is why we ran simple linear correlation with two datasets: